EventStore/documentation/docs/cloud/provision/gcp/README.md

 ![Incoming peering request](./images/gcp-peering-3.png)
 :::

 Click the `Create` button and when in the `VPC network peering` list, click `Refresh` until the peering status changes to `Active`.
-The peering status in Event Store Cloud console should also change to `Active`.
+The peering status in EventStoreDB Cloud console should also change to `Active`.

 At this moment, you should be able to connect to the EventStoreDB cluster in the cloud from any VM, which is connected to your GCP VPC network.